 Aria Bauman surveyed and interviewed students in a field ecology class to determine the effectiveness of a field course and the value of having a field component.
 Pictured monitoring plant phenology to help me with summer fieldwork (on the right).

 Josie Lesage determined the effects of fog drip on water relations of Artemisia californica (California sagebrush).
 Pictured here performing pre-dawn xylem pressure potential measurements.
 She is now a graduate student in Ecology at UC Santa Cruz.
+Her work resulted in a publication.

 other UC Santa Barbara programs